ankushc13/Pandemic-Data-Science/README.md

 ## Anomaly Detection

-Anomaly_Detection folder consists of a jupyter notebook Anomaly.ipynb file when run shows the number of anomaly datapoints of test and trends of different types of cases over different states.
+Anomaly_Detection folder consists of a jupyter notebook Anomaly.ipynb file when run shows the number of anomaly datapoints of test and trends of different types of cases over different states as matplotlib plots.

 ## Team Members
 Debarya Das